kbakaeva/CV/README.md

 **_Projects_**
 _React Native_
-1. `crypto-wallet` - _creation of the project architecture, project layout, connection to the API -  I worked on registration, login, recovery_
+1. `Index` - _creation of the project architecture, project layout, connection to the API -  I worked on registration, login, recovery_
-2. `marketplace` - _creation of the project architecture, redesign, work with fetch - Touch ID, Face ID_
+2. `Turan` - _creation of the project architecture, redesign, work with fetch - Touch ID, Face ID_
-3. `cloud server and file sharing` - _layout, redesign app - animation, work with camera extensions_
+3. `GhostDrive` - _layout, redesign app - animation, work with camera extensions_
-4. `crypto-wallet` - _creation of the project architecture, layout, redesign  - animation, work with camera extensions for qr-codes and face ID and Touch ID_
+4. `GhostWallet` - _creation of the project architecture, layout, redesign  - animation, work with camera extensions for qr-codes and face ID and Touch ID_

 _React_

-1.`NFT marketplace` - _work with API requests, layout some components and adaptive website_
+1.`WiseCharity` - _work with API requests, layout some components and adaptive website_
-2. `CRM system` - _work with statistics, admin panel, layout some components_
+2. `Revanue` - _work with statistics, admin panel, layout some components_

 **ITC Bootcamp**
 `Jul 2021 - Oct 2021`